Oleander Moth

 Photographs by Susan Leach Snyder

 Note the orange body and long black tufts of "hairs."
-The caterpillar's head is at the bottom of the leaf in this picture and you can see where it has been eating.
+The caterpillar's head is at the bottom of the leaf in the photograph at left, and you can see where it has been eating.

 In the picture below, guess which end is the head end.
 What are your clues?